Operation MacArthur: November

 On 2 November at 09:00 a unit of the air cavalry squadron, 17th Combat Aviation Group received fire from an enemy squad 9 mi west of Plei Me camp and returned fire supported by artillery and airstrikes killing nine PAVN/VC; U.S. losses were one killed.
-At 17:00 a firebase located 11 mi west of Đắk Tô was hit by 120 rounds of 120mm mortar fire causing minimal damage.
-On 4 November at 20:00 a 1st Brigade firebase 9 miles northwest of Đắk Tô was hit by 15 122mm rockets causing minimal damage.
+At 17:00 a firebase located 11 mi west of Đắk Tô was hit by 120 rounds of 120 mm mortar fire causing minimal damage.
+On 4 November at 20:00 a 1st Brigade firebase 9 miles northwest of Đắk Tô was hit by 15 122 mm rockets causing minimal damage.
 On 5 November airstrikes by United States Air Force A-1 Skyraiders and United States Navy aircraft from the USS Intrepid 15 mi west of Đắk Tô caused 37 secondary explosions and fireballs rising to 8,000 ft.
 On 11 November at 21:00 a 1st Brigade firebase 9 mi northwest of Đắk Tô received 125 rounds of mortar, recoilless rifle and artillery fire causing minimal damage.
-On 13 November at 02:25 Camp Holloway and its surrounding area were hit by 20 122mm rockets causing minimal damage.
+On 13 November at 02:25 Camp Holloway and its surrounding area were hit by 20 122 mm rockets causing minimal damage.
 Artillery, helicopter gunships and an AC-47 Spooky gunship fired on the firing position.

 Cumulative operational results to the end of November were 5,574 PAVN/VC killed and 1,284 individual and 194 crew-served weapons captured.
 U.S. losses were 915 killed.

 December

 On 10 December at 13:00 a company from the 2nd Brigade engaged an enemy force 17 mi northeast of Pleiku killing ten and capturing one individual weapon.
-On 20 December at 11:00 a unit of the 3rd Brigade engaged an enemy platoon 14 mi east-southeast of Pleiku, the enemy withdrew into a cave and evaded the unit, but a search of the cave complex found a weapons cache containing seven individual weapons, 97 RPG-2 grenades 72 82mm mortar rounds and one ton of rice.
+On 20 December at 11:00 a unit of the 3rd Brigade engaged an enemy platoon 14 mi east-southeast of Pleiku, the enemy withdrew into a cave and evaded the unit, but a search of the cave complex found a weapons cache containing seven individual weapons, 97 RPG-2 grenades 72 82 mm mortar rounds and one ton of rice.
 On 24 December at 18:15, shortly after the start of the Christmas ceasefire a Division team 13 mi west of Đắk Tô heard enemy movement 300m west of their perimeter, the team withdrew to their extraction point supported by helicopter gunships and were lifted out at 20:15.

 Cumulative operational results to the end of December were 5,612 PAVN/VC killed and 1,299 individual and 194 crew-served weapons captured.
 U.S. losses were 921 killed.